History of

 Main program is divided into small objects depending on the problem.

-Data & functions of each individual object act like a single unit.
+individual object act like a single unit.

 Each object controls its own data.

-Data hiding is possible in OOP which prevent illegal access of function from outside of it.
-This is one of the best advantages of OOP
+OOP which prevent illegal access of function from outside of it.
+This is one of

-Input/Output Instruction
+Input/Output

-In C, standard input device is keyboard and scanf() is use to receive data from keyboard.
+In C, standard input device is keyboard and scanf() is use to receive data from

-Also, standard output device is monitor and printf() is use to send data/message to monitor.
+Also, standard output device is monitor and printf() is use to send data/message

 In C++, printf() can be replaced by ‘cout’: